 Richmond upon Thames

 § This page gives an overview of the Richmond upon Thames local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Richmond upon Thames is a scenic southwest London borough and the only one to span both sides of the River Thames.
 It is famous for Richmond Park, Kew Gardens, and its historic riverside towns, attracting both residents and visitors seeking green surroundings.